Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Emergent flux configurations and energies

 \subsection{Emergent flux configurations of SW defects}

 First let us review and set up notation for the Kitaev model solution in terms of Majorana fermions and gauge field fluxes.
-The Kitaev model is solved using the Majorana representation of spins: $\sigma_i^\alpha=i b_i^\alpha c_i$, where $c_i$ and $b_i^\alpha$ denote Majorana fermions on the lattice sites.
+The Kitaev interaction is solved using the Majorana representation of spins: $\sigma_i^\alpha=i b_i^\alpha c_i$, where $c_i$ and $b_i^\alpha$ denote Majorana fermions on the lattice sites.
 This Kitaev spin exchange Hamiltonian can then be rewritten as

 The factor of $1/2$ appears because each bond is counted twice in the sum.
 Here $u_{ij}=i b^{\alpha_{ij}}_ib^{\alpha_{ij}}_j$ denotes the emergent $Z_2$ gauge field residing on the bonds of the 3-colored graph.
+The eigenvalues of this operator are $\pm 1$.
 This is a conserved quantity as $\left[H , u_{ij}\right]=0$ which gives the exact solvability of the model.
-Note that the above Majorana hopping Hamiltonian can be mapped to equivalent complex fermion hopping problems which have identical spectra (see Appendix \ref{appen_re-im} for details).
+Note that the above Majorana hopping Hamiltonian can be mapped to equivalent complex fermion hopping problems which have identical spectra with doubled degrees of freedom (see Appendix \ref{appen_re-im} for details).
 The gauge invariant $Z_2$ fluxes can be defined on any closed path (denoted by $\bigcirc$) on the lattice as $W_{\bigcirc}=\prod_{ij\in \bigcirc}\left(-i u_{ij}\right)$.
-It can be shown that the allowed values of these gauge fluxes are $\pm 1$ (equivalently denoted as $0$ and $\pi$) on any even sided plaquettes and $\pm i$ (equivalently denoted as $\pm \pi/2$) on any odd sided plaquettes.
+It can be shown that the allowed values of these gauge fluxes, in terms of the accumulated phase, are $\pm 1$ (equivalently denoted as $0$ and $\pi$ fluxes) on any even sided plaquettes; and $\pm i$ (equivalently denoted as $\pm \pi/2$ fluxes) on any odd sided plaquettes.

 Each SW defect has 4 odd sided plaquettes and thus $2^4=16$ possible flux configurations.
 Eight of these have zero net flux.
 The remaining eight can be constructed by attaching the net $\pi$ flux on the entire SW defect.
 By incorporating the time reversal ($T$) and bond-centered inversion ($P$) symmetries of a SW defect, we classify the eight zero-flux configurations into three types, with fluxes $++++, ++--, +-+-$, in units of $\pi/2$ on the $(5577)$ plaquettes respectively.
 Each type corresponds to a pair of configurations related by $T$; in addition, the four $+-+-$ configurations come in two pairs related by a lattice mirror symmetry.
 The $++++$ and $++--$ configurations break $T$ but preserve $P$, while $+-+-$ breaks both $T$ and $P$ but preserves their product $PT$.